CosmicStar98/Modders-Starter-Kit/README.md

 A large collection of good 1.18.1 forge mods i found on curse.
 This kit includes roughly 170 mods and a pre-made keybind/server list config

-# "Cuz why waste many hours making your own mod collection when somebody else has done it for you??"
+# *"Cuz why waste time doing it yourself when somebody else has done it for you??"*

 (Check the releases page for downloads.
 I do this to bypass the file size limit)